global-aws-community/aws-ug-cookbook/programs/readme.md

-# AWS User Group Accountability Buddies Program
+# AWS User Group Community Programs

-## Community Programs

 Here you can find a list of multiple programs the community have build, you can see witch nones you want to implement on your community or just get some ideas and create your own.